AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 <hr>

 **Note**: The built-in authentication forms make certain assumptions about the user model that they are working with.
-If you're using a [custom user model](), <!-- future page, "Customizing auth in Django / Substituting a custom `User` model" --> it may be necessary to define your own forms for the authentication system.
-For more information, refer to the documentation about [using the built-in authentication forms with custom user models](). <!-- future page, "Customizing auth in Django / Custom users and the built-in auth forms" -->
+If you're using a [custom user model](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#substituting-a-custom-user-model), it may be necessary to define your own forms for the authentication system.
+For more information, refer to the documentation about [using the built-in authentication forms with custom user models](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#custom-users-and-the-built-in-auth-forms).

 <hr>